-Windows Server 2008 supports Direct Routing (DR) by using the MS Loopback Adapter to handle the traffic and a series of netsh commands to modify the servers strong / weak host behavior.
+Windows Server 2000 supports the Direct Routing (DR) method through the use of the MS Loopback Adapter to handle the traffic.
 The IP address on the Loopback Adapter must be set to be the same as the Virtual Services IP address (VIP).
 If the Real Server is included in multiple VIPs, you can add additional IP addresses to the Loopback Adapter that correspond to each VIP.